metagov/DAOstar-Documentation/docs/How To's/DifferentPaths.md

 # Pathways to EIP-4824 Compliance

-In this artcile, we'll dive deeper into the technicalities of adopting EIP-4824.
+In this artcle, we'll dive deeper into the technicalities of adopting EIP-4824.

 ## Steps involved in EIP-4824 Adoption
 EIP-4824 Adoption involves two main steps: